 Early in the planning process, the University initiated discussions regarding the redevelopment of Pelham Hall with members of the community, primarily through the forum of the Mount Vernon Campus quarterly community meetings that were established as a condition of the Campus Plan.
-Over the past several months, GW has engaged interested residents, particularly those living on Berkeley Terrace who would be most directly impacted by the Pelham Replacement Project, in more focused conversations regarding the University's goals and needs with respect to the Project as well as the community's concerns and issues associated with the new building.
+Over the past several months, GW has engaged interested residents, particularly those who would be most directly impacted by the Pelham Replacement Project, in more focused conversations regarding the University's goals and needs with respect to the Project as well as the community's concerns and issues associated with the new building.
+A record of meetings with community members regarding the Pelham Replacement Project is attached as Exhibit D.

 After months of constructive dialogue, the University and residents of Berkeley Terrace (the "Berkeley Terrace Neighbors") came to agreement on various issues associated with the Project.
-The specific terms of this consensus have been memorialized in a letter agreement which is being submitted to the Commission herewith and which the Applicant and the Berkeley Terrace Neighbors request be made conditions to the approval of this application.
-(Exhibit D).
+The specific terms of this consensus have been memorialized in a letter agreement dated April 6, 2007 and attached as Exhibit E. The Applicant and the Berkeley Terrace Neighbors request that the terms of this agreement be made conditions to the approval of this application.
+The University is currently engaged in a similar dialogue with other community members who generally reside north of the campus, along W Street and adjacent roads (the "W Street Neighbors").
+The most recent version of the University's proposed agreement with the W Street Neighbors is attached as Exhibit F.